Moist Lemon Blueberry Loaf With Sour Cream

 Troubleshooting FAQs

-The loaf sinking in the middle may happen if the loaf is underbaked.
+A sunken center usually means the loaf is underbaked.
 Ensure you bake it until a toothpick inserted in the center comes out clean, and avoid opening the oven door.

 Ensure your baking powder is fresh.
 Also, properly whisk the oil and sugar to incorporate enough air into the batter.

-Other fruit based cakes you might like
+Other fruit-based cakes you might like

 - Super moist banana bread (also no equipment needed and one of our top 3 most popular recipes)